jopo86/main/mc/README.md

 Once you have compiled/built into an executable, you should have a 'main.exe' file.
 To run the program, you can simply run `./main.exe`.

-What I do is I use the integrated Git Bash terminal in VSCode and run `make && ./main` - this is just shorthand for everything I explained.
+What I do is I use the integrated Git Bash terminal in VSCode and run `make && ./main` - this is just shorthand for what I explained before, what this does is run the makefile to build/compile the program, and then, only if the first command was successful, run main.exe.
 If you dont have make, you can either install it or use `mingw32-make && ./main` instead if you have MinGW installed and added to PATH.